sterding/donglab.org/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

 We are intersted in applying and developing computational methods and latest genomics technologies to dig into the omics data, to reveal the unknown functions of the human genome and their roles in neurological diseases.

+Our research focus on three aspects:

+1. Studying **transcriptional regulation**, incl. discovery of regulatory elements in the human genome and how they contribute to gene expression;
+2. Discovering **non-coding RNAs** (such as eRNA, circRNA, piRNA, miRNA) and their role in neurological diseases;
+3. Applying the latest **AI models to multi-model data** (e.g. omics, clinical, imaging, and wearable device) to predict gene regulation, drug response, and/or disease diagnosis.

+Below are active projects in the lab:

 {% include section.html %}